mohamedojaheen/Secure-Password-Strength-Checker-and-Storage/README.md

   - Higher entropy indicates better resilience against brute-force attacks.
   - Entropy < 50 is considered weak.

+## Storage Security

+**1. Encryption :**
+  - Passwords are encrypted using **``AES``** with a master password.
+  - The master password is hashed with **``SHA1``** to generate the encryption key.

+**2. Prevention against brute force attacks :**
+  - After **3** wrong attempts at entering the master password for the previously stored passwords, a timeout will trigger that prevents you from entering the master passwword (default duration: 60 seconds).

+**3. Data File :**
+  - Stored in passwords.json.
+  - Includes :
+    - Encrypted passwords.
+    - Timestamps for password age tracking.
+    - The lockout time if the master password was entered wrong more than 3 times.

 ## Installation

 1. Clone the repositry :